Skip to main content

 Using Templates

-Locals support full Go template syntax with Sprig functions:
+Locals support full Go template syntax with Sprig functions, Gomplate functions, and Atmos template functions:

 locals: